• Skip to primary navigation

 I keep trying to tell myself that it’s too early to start sharing Easter projects, but then I realized that Easter is only 4 weeks away.
 AND, it is after St. Patrick’s Day.
 I made these jute wrapped eggs for Easter, but in all honesty they would be nice to have in the house year round.
 Just place the jute covered eggs into a basket or bowl, and onto the coffee table for an eye catching centerpiece.

-My inspiration came from these jute eggs and letters.
+My inspiration came from seeing jute eggs and letters online.
 To pretty mine up for Easter I added bits of ribbon and ribbon roses.
 The inspiration eggs were made using a hot glue gun, but I found that clear craft glue worked just fine and didn’t burn my fingers – making this a fun project that the kids can help with.

 Here’s What You’ll Need: